 Several of my experienced homeschool friends suggested that I set aside some special toys just for homeschool time.
 This too has helped because it gives my little ones something to look forward to while I teach my third grader.
 The key is that these special toys or activities need to be something that little ones can do quietly and independently.
 I have found that simple puzzles and play dough work well.

 Also, I have created some “busy bag” activities for our homeschool time.
 Here are some of my preschooler’s favorite busy bags that I’ve found on other blogs.

 - These color/pattern busy bags from Raising Little Superheros are both educational and fun.
 My older girls enjoyed helping me create the popsicle sticks.

-- This felt cupcake busy bag from Money Saving Mom has been a big hit with my preschooler.
+- This felt cupcake busy bag PDF from Money Saving Mom has been a big hit with my preschooler.
 I created a pictorial menu based on the pieces, and my daughter often uses it to play bakery with her dolls.

 - The felt ice cream cone from Camille’s Casa is also great for serving up treats for pretend customers!